e-sites/CinemaChallenge_Android/README.md

 ## Technique

-We would like you to use Kotlin / JAVA.
+We would like you to use Kotlin.
 The use of additional frameworks are allowed.
 However the seating arrangement should be written by yourself.
 Make use of a database in order to store the seats.

 ## Usage